teklal/global-services/app/services/_wash/wash-m15_en.md

 3. Basic sanitation for up to 5,000 people.
 4. Distribution and trucking capacity for transport of treated water to dispersed populations, capacity of up to 75,000 litres a day.

-## Capacity

-Water treatment and distribution for 15,000 people.

-## Additional information
+## Designed for

 1. Response to scattered populations, with a flexible approach due to a number of smaller treatment units, which can be split and set up as stand-alone units in different locations.
 2. Availability of local water sources is required.
-3. Possibility to set up nine different storage and distribution points (preconditions are availability of flatbed trucks, fuel, road access).
+3. Possibility to set up nine different storage and distribution points.
+Preconditions are availability of flatbed trucks, fuel, road access.
-4. Water treatment lines (Catchment- Filtration - Chlorination - Distribution and delivery) are mobile and the number might vary from 3 to 5 (production from 45.000 to 75.000 liters/day.
+4. Water treatment lines (catchment, filtration, chlorination, distribution, and delivery) are mobile and the number might vary from 3 to 5 (production from 45,000 to 75,000 liters/day).

 ## Personnel